rnleach/findfire/README.md

 We rely on the file naming convention used by the NOAA Big Data initiative to detect satellite, sector, scan start, and scan end times.

-Currently all directories and "options" are hard coded in the bin files.
+Currently all directories and "options" are hard coded in the executable files.
 In the future there may be configuration files and/or command line arguments.

 ## Programs